Travel Guide For Visiting Utah in December

 You’ll find all 5 Utah National Parks in Central and Southern Utah.
 In December the crowds begin to diminish, except for the week between Christmas and New Year’s Day.
 The 5 National Parks will be busy so try to avoid that time if you can.

-Before heading out to explore the park, check with the visitor center for updated conditions.
+Before heading out to explore any of the parks, check with the visitor center for updated conditions.
 During the winter hiking trails may close, or may require traction devices due to ice.

-There’s an equally stunning list of Utah State Parks and National Monuments around the state to hike, bike, and off-road.
+There’s an equally stunning list of Utah State Parks and National Monuments around the state to hike, bike, and off-road in December.

 Utah Weather in December